ToolJet/ToolJet/docs/docs/widgets/datepicker.md

 ### Default value

 This value acts as placeholder for the date picker widget, if any value is not provided then the default value will be used from the picker.
-The default value needs to a `String` with respect to the `format` field.
+The default value needs to be a `String` with respect to the `format` field.
 Ex: If format is set to `MM/YYYY` then provide default value as `04/2022`.

 ### Disabled dates